 Last but not least, we strongly recommend bringing something to eat as well, like guacamole, chicken nachos, or some super tasty fries.
 Believe me, the alcohol should never be served on an empty stomach!
 Therefore, just go for a simple recipe from my blog and that’s it!
 Now, you are ready to attend any friendly gathering!

-WHAT DO YOU NEED TO MAKE A RUSTY NAIL COCKTAIL
+WHAT INGREDIENTS YOU NEED TO MAKE RUSTY NAIL COCKTAIL

 |2 ounces Drambuie|